Programme overview

 Note: The track you have chosen will not be registered as such on your degree.
 After successfully concluding the programme, you will obtain a Master of Science degree in Psychology, specialisation: Clinical Psychology.
 The degree includes a list of the specific blocks and practical trainings you have followed and the grades you have obtained.

 The curricula are subject to change.
 No rights may be derived from this information (including the information via the links).
-In order to graduate, all students need to write a master's thesis on the basis of a research internship.
-In addition, students may choose to do an external practical internship.
-Practical internships are not obligatory and may be hard to find for students in the specialisation Clinical Psychology who do not speak Dutch.
+To graduate, all students must complete a master's thesis based on a research project.
+Students interested in clinical work may also choose to do a practical internship.
+While recommended, completing a practical internship is not mandatory.
+Please note that finding a practical internship is challenging, especially for international students who do not speak Dutch yet wish to complete their practical internship in the Netherlands.

 Course descriptions